ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 We also could have looked for any kind of industry benchmarks and extracted some broad assumptions from those.
 Whilst those would have provided low confidence estimates, that would have been better than nothing.

-If we had the capacity to explore this further, we would likely consider a spend-based method for high level estimates.
+If we had the capacity to explore this further, we could consider a spend-based method for high level estimates.

 [To the top](#top)